-- To contribute to the body of published knowledge on critical issues facing the region
+- To contribute to the body of published knowledge on local, national, and regional governance issues.

 Q: Why Dialogue on Asia?
 The Asia region is widely recognized to be at the cusp of a historic change which can transform the Asian societies, make them more inclusive, eradicate poverty and bring equality and a higher quality of life.
 However, beyond economic growth, there is also recognition that for the region to realize the aforementioned positive changes, much more needs to be done on many fronts such as addressing inequality, governance challenges, identity based politics etc. Many of these issues cut across countries and need to have a broader-based regional analysis and understanding on chronic and emerging national and 'regional' issues which need collective thinking, joint analysis and solutions.
 However, there are very few regional platforms which promote such cross-disciplinary analysis and sharing of views and experiences.